-Depending on where you live, you may need to collect occupancy tax from your guests and send the payment to the tax authority.
+Depending on where you live, you may need to collect occupancy tax from your guests.
 Occupancy tax – also known as tourist tax, hotel tax, room tax, and lodging tax – is a tax that a visitor is required to pay when they rent a property.
 The rate and rules for occupancy tax vary by country, state, county, and city.
 Airbnb and VRBO only collect occupancy tax for you if you live in select areas.
 If this is the case, the amount of tax will appear on your listing’s public page.
 For all others, you are responsible for collecting occupancy tax and sending it in yourself.

 How do I report rental income on my tax return?

-When you e-file with TaxSlayer, we’ll ask you guided questions to make sure your rental income gets reported and you get all your deductions for the maximum refund at tax time.
-Try out the TaxSlayer Refund Calculator today for an estimate of what you’ll be getting back when you go to file.
+When you file with TaxSlayer, we’ll guide you to make sure your rental income gets reported and you get all possible deductions.
+Try out the TaxSlayer Refund Calculator today for an estimate of what you’ll be getting back at tax time.

 The information in this article is current through tax year 2019.